Francis the Talking Mule: Later appearances

-Francis also made a brief cameo, in animated form and voiced by Marvin Miller, in the UPA cartoon short How Now Boing Boing (1954), starring Gerald McBoing Boing.
 David Stern and Frank Thomas scripted a 1952–53 syndicated comic strip, Francis, the Famous Talking Mule, illustrated by Cliff Rogerson, who also drew the gag panel, Tee Vee Laffs (1957–85).
-Seventeen issues of "Francis the Famous Talking Mule" were published as part of Dell's "Four Color Comics" series from 1951 to 1960, illustrated, alternately, by David Gantz and Don Gunn.
+Seventeen issues of Francis the Famous Talking Mule were published as part of Dell's Four Color Comics series from 1951 to 1960, illustrated, alternately, by David Gantz and Don Gunn.
+Francis appeared on the television show "What's My Line?" on August 3, 1952.

 Video releases

 The original film, Francis (1950), was released in 1978 as one of the first-ever titles in the new LaserDisc format, DiscoVision Catalog #22-003.
 It was later reissued in May 1994 on LaserDisc by MCA/Universal Home Video (Catalog #: 42024) as part of an Encore Edition Double Feature with Francis Goes to the Races (1951).

 The first two Francis films were released again in 2004 by Universal Pictures on Region 1 and Region 4 DVD, along with the next two in the series, as The Adventures of Francis the Talking Mule Vol. 1.
 Several years later, Universal released all 7 Francis films as a set on three Region 1 and Region 4 DVDs, Francis The Talking Mule: The Complete Collection.